How to put contacts in: a guide for beginners

-"Many of my patients who are just starting out wearing contacts have trouble telling if their contact lens is inside out," says Dr. Wende of ContactsDirect.
-"The trick is to make sure your contact lens forms a cup when it is on your finger.
-You can tell by holding the contact in front of your eyes so that you are looking at the side of the cup.”
+"Many of my patients who are just starting out wearing contacts have trouble telling if their contact lens is inside out" says Dr. Wende of ContactsDirect.
+"The trick is to make sure your contact lens forms a cup when it is on your finger."

-"When my patients ask how to put in contacts, I always tell them that there is a process before you actually put the physical contact in your eye ” says Dr. Wende.
+"When my patients ask how to put in contacts, I always tell them that there is a process that starts before you actually put the physical contact in your eye ” says Dr. Wende.
 For him, the easiest way to put in contacts starts with the following:

-Make sure your hands are thoroughly washed and dried with a lint free towel/cloth before applying your contact lenses, and avoid any oily or heavily-scented soaps or any products that contain moisturizing components.
-Lotions or oils can transfer from your fingertips to the contact lens, making them very uncomfortable upon insertion.
+- Wash your hands thoroughly and dry with a lint-free towel before applying your contact lenses.
+Avoid any oily or heavily scented soaps or any products that contain moisturizing components.
+Lotions or oils can transfer from your fingertips to the contact lens, making it very uncomfortable upon insertion.

-Before you open up your contact lenses case, gently shake the case to ensure that the contacts are not stuck.
+- Before you open up your contact lens case, gently shake it to ensure the contacts are not stuck.
 Gently shaking the case will loosen the contact lenses from any part of the case.
-If you forget to shake the case and end up pulling the stuck contact away with your fingers, there is a higher chance of damaging the lens.
+If you forget to shake the case and pull the stuck contact away with your fingers, there is a chance of damaging the lens.

-Place the contact lens into the palm of your hand and rinse with an approved contact lens solution.
+- Place the contact lens into the palm of your hand and rinse with an approved contact lens solution.
 Your doctor can help you select the right kind.
 Then, place the contact lens on your index or middle finger.
-With your other hand, pull your upper eyelid up and pull down your lower eyelid.
-Place the contact straight onto your eye then gently close and roll your eye to make sure the lens has settled into position on your eye.
-Your lens should be comfortable and clear.
-If not, just take it out and try it again."

 Contact Lens Safety Tips

-Most people say learning how to put in contacts in the beginning can be a little tricky, but after some practice, it becomes second nature.
-But, here are some quick Do's and Don'ts to make the process a little easier.
+Learning how to put in contacts for the first time can be tricky, but after practice and following these tips — it will become second nature.
+Keep in mind these Dos and Don'ts to make the process easier.

-- DO make sure your contact lenses and storage cases are cleaned and disinfected regularly.
+- DO disinfect and clean your contact lenses and storage cases regularly.

-- DO replace your contact lenses regularly, according to your doctor's instructions.
+- DO replace your contact lenses regularly, according to your doctor or the manufacturer's instructions.

-- DO always rub contact lenses when you clean them, even if using a "no-rub" solution.
+- DO gently rub contact lenses when cleaning, even when using a "no-rub" solution.

 - DON'T place contact lenses in your mouth or use saliva to wet them.

-- DON'T "top off" old solution in your contact lens case.
-Rather, discard old solution and replace it with fresh solution.
+- DON'T "top-up" old solution in your contact lens case.
+Discard and replace it with fresh solution.

-Once you get the hang of taking care of your contact lenses, the process becomes much easier.
-Your contact lenses will allow you to see perfectly without the weight of glasses on your face.
+Once you get the hang of taking care of your contact lenses, the process becomes second nature.
+Your contact lenses will allow you to see clearly without the weight of glasses on your face.
 With the help of your eye doctor, decide which type of contacts are best for you.
 Explore all the top brands from ContactsDirect today!